arickert/thedigradio/_posts/2018-05-15-the-law-in-its-majestic-equality.md

 Dan’s guest is Amy Kapczynski, professor of law at Yale Law School, and a co-convenor of LPEblog.org.

 Thanks to Verso Books.
-Check out Police: A Field Guide by David Correia and Tyler Wall versobooks.com/books/2530-police
+Check out [Police: A Field Guide by David Correia and Tyler Wall](https://www.versobooks.com/books/2530-police)

 And support this podcast with $ at [patreon.com/thedig](http://www.patreon.com/TheDig)